Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 First, safety Neal Craig picked off Griese’s pass, returning it 45 yards for a touchdown, narrowing Miami’s lead to 21-10.
 Then, Cincinnati’s other safety, Tommy Casanova, ended the Dolphins next drive by picking off another Griese pass on the Bengal 33-yard line with just under two minutes left.
 Anderson got the team into scoring range with a 22-yard scramble to the Miami 38, where Muhlman made a 46-yard field goal, cutting the score to 21-13.
 With just eight seconds left in the half, Morris fumbled the ensuing kickoff, which Cincinnati recovered on the Dolphin 3.
 On the next play, Muhlman kicked his third field goal, a 12-yarder, giving Miami just a five-point lead, 21-16, at halftime.

-The first play of the game’s opening drive resulted in a Los Angeles turnover.
+The first play of the game’s opening drive produced a Los Angeles turnover.
 Eleventh year linebacker Lee Roy Jordan’s interception of quarterback John Hadl’s pass led to running back Calvin Hill’s 3-yard touchdown run and a 7-0 lead.
 Dallas then recovered first time Pro Bowler Lawrence McCutcheon’s fumble on the Rams 35-yard line to again set up the Cowboys.
 The result was a 4-yard touchdown pass from quarterback Roger Staubach to rookie wide receiver Drew Pearson, extending the Dallas lead to 14-0.
 Toni Fritsch subsequently added a 39-yard field goal early in the second quarter for a 17-0 advantage.
 It looked like the Cowboys would run the Rams right out of Texas Stadium.

 But Los Angeles slowly fought their way back.
 David Ray’s 33- and 37-yard field goals cut the Dallas lead to 17-6 at the half.
 After Fritsch’s field goal, the Ram defense limited the Cowboys to only four first downs as Staubach faced a relentless pass rush, sacking him seven times.
 Dallas didn’t cross midfield again until the fourth quarter.
 Los Angeles further cut the lead to 17-9 with a 40-yard Ray field goal early in the fourth period.
 A Hill fumble then led to Los Angeles’s first and only touchdown of the game, a 5-yard run by eighth year running back Tony Baker, in his first season with the Rams.
 Los Angeles had narrowed the deficit to a just single point, 17-16, with ten minutes left in the game.